 Saint John Vianney Theological Seminary is affiliated with the Pontifical University of Saint Thomas Aquinas in Rome for the Baccalaureate in Sacred Theology degree (S.T.B.) and is in the process of affiliating with the same for the Bachelor of Philosophy degree (B.Phil.).
 Previously the Seminary offered both these degree programs through affiliation with the Pontifical Lateran University in Rome.

-Saint John Vianney is also associated at the undergraduate level with Regis University in Denver and University of Mary in Bismarck, ND.
+Saint John Vianney is also associated at the undergraduate level with University of Mary in Bismarck, ND.
 By virtue of this agreement, students who have taken sufficient college credits prior to coming to the Seminary are eligible to use their Pre-Theology course work to complete a B.A. in Philosophy.